betodealmeida/nefelibata/README.rst

     $ nb publish

-This will upload the weblog using any configured publisherd (like S3), and announce new posts to social networks.
+This will upload the weblog using any configured publishers (like S3), and announce new posts to social networks.

 What's next?
 ============